microsoft/terminal/doc/specs/Proto extensions-spec.md

 exist in the user settings), we need to add the profile to the user settings file and re-save that file.

 Furthermore, we will add a source field to profiles created this way (again, similar to what we do for dynamic profiles).
-The source field value is dependent on how we obtained this json file, and will be touched on in more detail later in the spec (see "Creation and location(s) of the json files" - "The source field").
+The source field value is dependent on how we obtained this json file, and will be touched on in more detail [later in the spec](#the-source-field).

 Here is an example of a json file that contains a full profile: